-University Medical Center of El Paso is dedicated to fostering better outcomes for patients through its Advanced Primary Stroke Center, which is recognized by the Joint Commission and the American Heart Association / American Stroke Association.
+University Medical Center of El Paso is dedicated to fostering better outcomes for patients through its Comprehensive Stroke Center, which is recognized by the Joint Commission and the American Heart Association / American Stroke Association.

 What is Stroke?

 Stroke is an emergency.
 It is an attack on the brain, which cuts off vital blood flow and oxygen.
 Stroke is the fourth leading cause of death, killing 137,000 people each year in the United States.
 It is the leading cause of serious long-term disability in adults.